katiesangpark/100-DAYS-OF-CODE/README.md

 **Today's Progress**: Week 2 Divide and Conquer - "Divide and Conquer, Sorting and Searching, and Randomized Algorithms" by Stanford University on Coursera

 **Thoughts:** Learned Divide and conquer algorithm!
 Don't give up

+### Day 23: October 10, 2018

+**Today's Progress**:
+1. Watched Youtube video
+- <a href = "https://youtu.be/eBu1Z_FBwb4">Divide and be conquered (Intro to computer science) - Udacity </a>
+- <a href = "https://youtu.be/T68vN1FNY4o">Master Theorem</a>

+2. Took 1 + ?
+Lectures of Week 3 Quick Sort - "Divide and Conquer, Sorting and Searching, and Randomized Algorithms" by Stanford University on Coursera

+**Thoughts:** Quick Sort Algorithm started!
+Don't give up!